ipfyx/manwefm.github.io/sha2_bluekeep.md

 ### Finding the machines in error :

 If you’re using WSUS to patch your domain, I got something for you.
 Since WSUS Report Viewer is awfully slow and a pain to use, I developed a quick script using Powershell to retrieve every computer in error.

-This script must be run as Administrator on the WSUS server delivering the patch to the clients, it was only tested on WSUS running on Windows 2012R2 or later.
-The script only looks for computers in error and writes their names, the error codes and the KBs in failure in a CSV file.
+This script must be run as Administrator on the WSUS server delivering the patch to the clients.
+It was only tested on WSUS running on at least Windows 2012R2.
+The script simply looks for computers in error according to wsus reports and writes their names, the error codes and the KBs in failure in a CSV file.

 SCCM is out of scope in this article but aleardy provides the necessary dashboard if you’re patching with it.
 It can be used alongside WSUS to quickly deploy a KB on you infrastructure.

-Here is an example, followed by a possible result and the script itself.
+Here is a quick usage, followed by a possible result and the script itself.
 You can also [download it](https://bl0g.ipfyx.fr/wsus_computers_in_error.ps1).

 ```powershell
 .\wsus_computers_in_error.ps1 –ServerName wsus.ipfyx.fr –ServerPort 8531 –RelativeTime -168 –ErrorCode 0x80092004 –CsvPath « .\computer_no_sha2_$(Get-Date –Format yyyy-MM-dd).csv